withastro/docs/src/pages/en/core-concepts/astro-components.md

 #### Variables

-Local variables can be added into the HTML using the using curly braces syntax:
+Local variables can be added into the HTML using the curly braces syntax:

 ```astro
 ---